apollographql/apollo-kotlin/README.md

 }
 ```

-Build your project, this will generate a `HeroQuery` class that you can use with an instance of `ApolloClient`:
+Build your project.
+This will generate a `HeroQuery` class that you can use with an instance of `ApolloClient`:

 ```kotlin
   // Create a client